wghou/tinyworlds/README.md

 3. automatic mixed precision (AMP) which dynamically switches between FP32 and BF16 based on the current nodes used floating point range
 4. FP32 training which lets us use nvidia floating point 32 for extremely precise floating point operations (all of the above were made much easier by torch, thank you torch team)

+# An Appreciation of World Models
+A world model predicts the next state of an environment given current state and some conditioning.

+To predict the next world state, we encode the structure and emergent phenomena of the universe itself.

+We train a deep network which, given an image and action, predicts the most likely next image.

+World models can both act as cortexes to give physical world understanding to models and as simulators for models and humans to experience new structures of reality.

 # Next Steps